-- First, preheat the oven to 300 degrees and line a large baking sheet with parchment paper.
+- First, preheat the oven to 300°F and line a large baking sheet with parchment paper.
 Next, slice the cherry tomatoes in half and toss them with olive oil, salt, and pepper to taste in a large mixing bowl.

-- Spread tomatoes out on the parchment-lined baking sheet and turn each one to ensure the cut side is facing up.
+- Spread the cherry tomatoes out on the parchment-lined baking sheet and turn each one to ensure the cut side is facing up.

 - Slow roast the cherry tomatoes for 2-3 hours until they look shriveled.
 The roasting time will depend on the size of your tomatoes.